roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-05 ****** byE.Z.Riter© So, I said it.
+So, I said it.
 'You don't need to tie me up.
 I'll hold still for my whipping.'
 Well, Bobby, they stopped playing cards and laid me face down across the table.
 I reached across the grab the table edge in my hands.
 I knew I was going to have to hang on no matter what they did to me.
 Mr. Williams told me to spread my legs and hold still.
 'Becky,' he said.
 'You can scream and cry, but you better not move your hands or feet.'
 I started to answer, but I got the first lick from a willow branch right across my ass.
 God, it hurt.
 It hurt more than the piercings.
 I screamed at the top of my lungs.
 But I didn't let go of that table.
 You remember seeing the marks when I came home.
 They gave me ten.
 Mr. Jones, who insisted I be whipped, was the mildest in his strokes.
 I was sobbing and my ass was burning.
 The heat was going all through me.
 I needed to be fucked so badly, Bobby.
 God, I needed it.
 That whipping made me feel so slutty and so horny I thought I would die if I did not get fucked.
 They were all standing around looking at me and every cock I could see was rock hard.
 'Come on, you studs,' I said.
 'I need to be fucked now!'
 That started it, Bobby.
 All six of them fucked me every way they could until none of them could get it up.
 Bobby, it was my first three at one time.
 It took a little maneuvering, but I did it.
 And I ate every drop of cum I could find, even the cum that oozed out of my ass hole.
 It tasted different than the other cum, I must say.
 They fucked me on the table and on the floor and one fucked me while the others held me in mid air.
 Fucking and fucking and fucking.
 I was just floating with orgasm after orgasm.
 God, I was in heaven!
 Bobby, I'm really horny.
 I can't fuck, but you are the best pussy eater in the world.
 Would you, please?"
 "I'd like to eat you, Becky.
 Why don't you turn so you face my feet and work on my cock with your mouth?"
 "How about a titty fuck?
 My tits are not as sore as the rest of me.
 I was wondering, Bobby.
 Why didn't Mr. Williams have my nipples pierced?"
 "He told me that.
 You're going to be nursing babies and Mr. Williams said he'll take the milk the baby doesn't need."
 "Oh, Bobby.
 Just think about it!
 A tiny, precious, baby, my baby.
 No, our baby, Bobby.
 It'll be ours even though another man gets me pregnant.
 A real man with real sperm.
 Yes.
 Our baby nursing on these big tits.
 I bet my tits get even bigger when my milk comes in.
 Wow.
 I'll really be huge.
 They are DD now, you know.
 I wonder how big they'll get?"
 "Real big.
 Now, wrap those big tits around my cock, slut!"
 "Oh, Bobby.
 I love it when you talk that way."
 Becky jammed her pussy down over my mouth.
 I felt her suck my cock to get him wet and then slip it between those tits of hers.
 It was strange feeling the rings of each side of her pussy against my cheeks.
 But her pussy was a sweet tasting and good smelling as ever.
 I sucked and licked.
 Becky started bouncing up and down.
 "Come on, pussy eater!
 Come on!
 I'm so close!"
 It was so good to hear her scream when she orgasmed.
 Her pussy was jammed down hard over my mouth with my tongue stuck up her as far as it would go.
 I love eating Becky's pussy.
 I felt her relax and rest.
 Then she started moving again, rubbing my cock between those big tits of hers.
 When she felt me tighten like I always do before I cum, she took my cock in her mouth and sucked.
 That brad was wild on the underside of my cock.
 I loved cumming in her mouth.
 We both drifted off to sleep with my sweet Becky's hot and pierced pussy in my face and my cock in her mouth.
 To be continued . . . .

  Comments?